thoughtbot/guides/README.md

 ## Contributing

-Please read the [contribution guidelines] before submitting a pull request.
+Please read the [contribution guidelines](/CONTRIBUTING.md) before submitting a pull request.

 In particular: **if you have commit access, please don't merge changes without waiting a week for everybody to leave feedback**.

-[contribution guidelines]: /CONTRIBUTING.md

 ## Credits